dpintof/SPX_Options_ANN/README.md

 # SPX_Options_ANN
 Public repository for the code related to my Master's thesis.
-My e-mail: dpintof@disroot.org
+My e-mail is: dpintof@disroot.org

 Work related to the paper Ke and Yang (2019) Option Pricing with Deep Learning.
 My code is inspired by what the authors made publicly available: https://github.com/ycm/cs230-proj.

 Instructions:

+Process_raw_data1.py is to be used with the full proprietary dataset.
+Process_raw_data2.py is to be used with the small free dataset.

-~~1.
-Run Process_raw_data1.py to create options-df.csv and underlying_df.csv in the "Processed data" folder.
+1. Run Process_raw_data1.py to create options-df.csv and underlying_df.csv in the "Processed data" folder.
 It uses data in the "Raw data" folder.
 I did not include the database used in this file because it is proprietary.
-There are comments in the code on how to test it with a small sample.~~
+There are comments in the code on how to test it with a small sample.

 OR